 It's time to buy a new washer.
 Which do you choose: the traditional top load or one of the high-efficiency front or top load washers?
-The United States is seeing a surge of new front loading washers from manufacturers.
+The United States is seeing a surge of new front load washers from manufacturers.
 For many years, top loading washers were the only type available to the consumer market in the U.S. While for the rest of the world, front loaders were standard.
 Both have advantages and disadvantages.

 Be a part of the Laundry Community

 - Sign Up for the FREE Weekly Newsletter